Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 How We Built the ADHD Assessment

-In speaking to healthcare providers, we consistently heard the need for an objective clinical report focused on ADHD.
+In speaking to healthcare providers, we consistently heard the need for an objective clinical report focused on child and adult ADHD.
 Our solution became clear: Use the latest neuroscience, drawn from over 350 peer-reviewed studies involving Creyos tasks, to develop a fast and efficient ADHD-focused protocol that results in a comprehensive, yet easy-to-interpret, report.

 This ADHD protocol also draws from existing assessments and rating scales including: